How I created an informal picture wall with 14 pieces for my daughter’s new living room.

-Our youngest daughter (DD2) bought a house over a year ago.
+Our youngest daughter bought a house over a year ago.
 Built in the mid-90’s, it hasn’t been updated.
-Needless to say, there has been a lot to do to bring it up-to-date while filling the wants and needs of a young adult.
+Needless to say, there has been a lot to do to bring it up-to-date while filling the wants and needs of a young adult, including a living room renovation with a picture wall as the focal point.
 Entering the house, the foyer opens into the dining room (to the right) and living room (straight ahead).
 A wall of large windows allows a view of the backyard from this entire area.
 Luckily, our three children inherited my decorating gene.
-DD2 knows what she wants but relies on Mom to help her carry it out.
+My youngest knows what she wants but relies on Mom to help her carry it out.
 Mistakes can be costly at any age.
 Over the next few months, I look forward to sharing several decorating projects I’ll be doing with her.

 Once I began placing the patterns on the wall, I decided they needed to hang the opposite from the way I had placed them on the floor.
 I emailed the photo to myself and flipped it on my laptop.
 I then used the laptop photo as a guide while putting them up on the wall with blue painter’s tape.
 Even though this was temporary, I made sure to check everything with a small level to get them straight for fear of making the grouping lopsided.